 Michigan Maple Block announced in the spring of 2020 they would be closing after over 130 years.
 This was a significant loss of over 50 jobs.
-The City has been in contact with the owner about possible redevelopment opportunities, but this would also likely be a longer-term redevelopment.
+The property owner requested to be included as a priority site for a future complete redevelopment into an integrated mix of housing, commercial, and production space.